Kareem-AEz/age-calculator-app/README.md

 - Trigger festive confetti animation on birthday matches
 - Add celebratory sound effects
-- Display personalized birthday message
+- ✅ Display a birthday message

 Here's a preview of the confetti celebration we'd like to add: